RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

     groups

-6. To add your user to the video group, use the following command for the sudo password:
+6. To add your user to the video group, use the following command with the sudo password:

 ::